Sonos And So Much More

 Speakers to Get You Started

 What Is It?
 Amazon updated the firmware on its Echo speakers so that they now support multi-room audio playback.
 This means you can play music on all your Echo, Echo Plus, Echo Dot and Echo Show devices.
 You can designate each speaker as its own separate room, or sync them together in a one-room setup.
-It’s important to note that Amazon has also licensed out Alexa support to other third-party speakers, like the Sonos One, but those can’t be connected to the same multi-room audio system as your other Echo speakers.
+It’s important to note that Amazon has also licensed out Alexa support to other third-party speakers, like the Sonos One or the Sonos Beam, but those can’t be connected to the same multi-room audio system as your other Echo speakers.
 Also, in order to use Alexa voice commands, you’ll need to be an Amazon Prime Music, Amazon Music Unlimited or Spotify subscriber.

 The Good: All speakers that work with Amazon’s Multi-Room Music have Alexa built into them, meaning you can change the music with your voice from anywhere; as opposed to the Sonos One, which is the only speaker in a Sonos multi-room system that will respond to voice controls (unless there’s another Sonos One).
 The cost of entry is very low — you can get two Echo Dots for less than $100.
 And setting up a multi-room system is pretty easy — here’s how.